singh-man/books/crackingTheCoding/18_advancedTopics.md

 You can use two pointers, one moving twice as fast as the other.
 If there is a cycle, the two pointers will collide.
 They will land at the same location at the same time.
 Where do they land?
 Why there?

 There is one solution that is O(N  log N) time.
-Another solution uses some space, but isO(N) time.
+Another solution uses some space, but is O(N) time.

 Once you decide to build a node, its outgoing edge can be deleted.
 After you've done this, can you find other nodes that are free and clear to build?